 ‘Customers still favor live agents for complex requests.
 Even 24 percent of customers looking to complete a routine task, such as paying a bill, sought out a live agent.
 Companies with strategies that seek to minimize access to live agents at all costs often see lower customer satisfaction without reducing their overall customer-care expenses.’

 Rawnet: 6 steps to help you become more customer-centric

 This article offers a neat introduction to the main ingredients you need for designing a customer experience.
 Among other things, it provides tactics for understanding your customer, and makes the case for empowering your front line.
+Best quote:

 ‘A truly customer-centric organization must give its employees a level of freedom to empathize and the control to be flexible in the service they’re able to deliver.’

 Board of Innovation: 5 ways to improve your Customer Journey